What You Need to Know About Working With A Recruitment Agency

 If you are engaging a recruitment agency to assist with a search assignment we recommend that you communicate your expectations early.
 The following tips will ensure that you are in control the next time you engage the services of a recruitment agency.

-- Separate the required from the preferred—this is a step often missed.
-What is a must have and what is preferred?
+- Separate the required from the preferredóthis is a step often missed.
+What is a must-have and what is preferred?
 The agency should strive to find someone with the preferred requirements but if not available, you have already communicated that they can refer candidates that meet the required criteria only.
-This ensures that the search progresses faster and increases the odds that your position will be filled faster.
+This ensures that the search progresses faster and increases the odds that your position will be filled.

 - Engage an agent only when you have a vacancy - You want to build trust on both sides.
 The recruitment agency will invest resources and time to find your candidates so they should be engaged only for vacant positions you intend to fill.
 Let them know if you are working with other agents.
 If you wish to give exclusivity, do so for a period of time and then re-evaluate.

-- Establish the working parameters and expectations - Discuss how often you want to be updated on the status of the search, which human capital markets you want them to cover and those not to consider, and agree on the timeline of the search.
+- Establish the working parameters and expectations - Discuss how often you want to be updated on the status of the search, the geographical scope of the search, and agree on the timeline of the search.

-- Provide timely feedback on candidates submitted by the recruitment agency-If positive, let them know you want to interview to ensure that you don’t lose good candidates since many of them interview with multiple employers and may get more than one employment offer.
-If the candidates don't match your requirements, let them know why to make necessary adjustments early in the search.
+- Provide timely feedback on candidates submitted by the recruitment agency-If positive, let them know you want to interview to ensure that you donít lose good candidates since many of them interview with multiple employers and may get more than one employment offer.
+If the candidates don't match your requirements, let the consultant know why so they can make necessary adjustments early in the search.